A Guide to Supporting LGBTQ+ Youth in Foster Care

 Sexual orientation refers to who people are sexually attracted to, or who they choose to be in relationships with.
-Sexual orientation is not a fixed characteristic; it can change over time as a person develops.
+Sexual orientation is not always a fixed characteristic; it may change over time as a person develops.

 Some labels that people use to describe their sexual orientation include: